Powered by Smartsupp

 c.
 Set Your Chart Style

-- TradingView offers various chart types, including candlestick, line, and bar charts.
-Candlestick charts are most commonly used for technical analysis due to their ability to convey more information.
+TradingView offers various chart types, including candlestick, line, and bar charts.
+Candlestick charts are most commonly used for technical analysis because they convey more information.
 Select the chart type that suits your trading strategy.

 d.
 Customizing Your Chart